Back to explore the toolkit

 Strategies for implementation

 • Include “what to expect in the hospital” in the prenatal checklist.
-The discussion should be scheduled for the third trimester.
+The discussion should be scheduled for the third trimester and be expanded to include the following.

 • Present the topic of postpartum care coordination.
 The postpartum period represents a time of increased vulnerabilities, and women with OUD relapse and even overdose far more often in the postpartum period than during pregnancy.
 Relapse is a common part of addiction, and often someone with OUD will relapse several times before successfully quitting.
 Forty-nine percent of women with OUD treated with medication assisted treatment (MAT) in an initial pregnancy were not in treatment at the start of a subsequent pregnancy, even with specific transition plans for MAT continuation (including warm handoffs).
 Of those on MAT, only 37% of women had the same MAT provider for both pregnancies.
 Education for the family and the patient around this is very important.
 Patients often have “all or none” thinking, but slips and relapses commonly occur, and it doesn’t mean failure.
 Stressful events are triggers for relapse, including loss of insurance and access to treatment, demands of caring for a new baby, sleep deprivation, and fear of losing child custody.